 These people will appreciate her modern interior with woods, upholstery and bulkhead coverings in light, harmonious, tasteful tones that are understated.
 Boaters who want to get away from fiberglass interiors, but were afraid they couldn't afford it will be pleased to see the luxurious décor materials and interior joinery of the MC5.

-The MC5 is the first of a new line of boats bridging the gap between Beneteau and Monte Carlo Yachts.
+The Monte Carlo 5 is the first of a new line of boats bridging the gap between Beneteau and Monte Carlo Yachts.

 |Outlet: 12-Volt Acc|